-Are you constantly sabotaging yourself?
+Are you constantly sabotaging your success?
 You know that you want love, success, joy, and all the good things in life but all your actions are working against that?
 Despite knowing that you want good things, you still tell yourself negative thinks, engage in destructive behavior and constantly engage in actions that dig you deeper into the hole of despair and self-sabotage.

 Unfortunately, this happens to many of us, and the best of us.
 You self-sabotage by thinking that you don’t deserve success and good things and you don’t belong to the happy side of the population.